-- Complete the Application for Admission and submit it with the \$20 application fee. - Submit proof of high school completion or GED completion (if currently in high school submit final high school transcript after graduation).
+- Complete the Application for Admission and submit it with the \$20 application fee.\ - \\\\ Submit proof of high school completion or GED completion (if currently in high school, submit final high school transcript after graduation).

-- Submit proof of immunization records (see page 5 for immunization policy). - Contact the Admissions Office to schedule a date to take the Placement Test at 860-738-6330.
+- \\\\ Submit proof of immunization records (see page 5 for immunization policy). - Check your email to schedule a Placement Test.
 If transferring from another college, submit official college transcripts to determine if placement testing can be waived.
-If applicable, apply for Financial Aid (see page 6 for financial aid information). - Meet with a counselor in the Center for Student Development to register for classes as soon as the above requirements have been completed.
+Call 860-738-6330 with any questions. - \\\\ If applicable, apply for Financial Aid (see page 6 for financial aid information). - \\\\ Meet with a counselor in the Center for Student Development to register for classes as soon as the above requirements have been completed.